bulz4y/video-player/README.md

 # Video player
-Custom Video Player for watching videos from your PC on the Web.\
+Custom Video Player for watching videos from your PC on Web.\
 Supports MP4 and WEBM video and .vtt subtitles\
 Implemented Custom Controls and Keyboard shortcuts.\
 Feel free to play with it :)